 Nepal is a landlocked country in Southern Asia, between China and India.
 It’s a land of yaks and yetis, stupas and Sherpas, the best trekking on earth and backpackers Disneyland.
 With stunning scenery, the summit of the highest peak on the planet, snowy mountain passes and glaciers, glorious mountain landscapes and remote ruins and villages, leading down to steamy jungle packed with wildlife.

-We offers adventure activities, nature and cultural tours in Nepal, Peak climbing, trekking holidays in nepal, mountain biking, Wildlife tours, whitewater rafting and overland tours in the Himalayas of Nepal & Tibet with new ideas and itineraries to serve the differing interests of you the adventure seekers.
+We offers adventure activities, nature and cultural tours in Nepal, Peak climbing, trekking holidays in nepal, mountain biking, Wildlife tours, whitewater rafting, overland tours and luxury lodges with private kitchen with the best touchless kitchen faucets installed in Nepal & Tibet.

 Trekking in Nepal

 Annapurna Base Camp